 - the features of both the citizen briefs and citizen panels are very highly rated by panel participants (in formative evaluations);

 - the combination of the brief and the panel leads to increases in citizens’ knowledge about the health-system issues addressed in the panels (in summative evaluations); and

 - convening a citizen panel prior to a stakeholder dialogue on the same issue is highly valued by dialogue participants, as it allows them to be informed by both citizens’ values and preferences as well as the best available evidence during deliberations about how to address pressing health-system issues.

-Several of our partners who have requested citizen panels, as well as dialogue participants, have attested to the importance of the findings and their value as an input to stakeholder dialogues.
+Participants at our panels have used the insights gained from the process to actively engage in discussions with the media.
+Several of our partners who have requested citizen panels, as well as dialogue participants, have also attested to the importance of the findings and their value as an input to stakeholder dialogues.
 Here is what they have to say: